KieranCG/Project3-Cookbook/README.md

 #### CSS Styling

 The CSS files are responsible for styling the HTML elements, ensuring a visually appealing and consistent design.
-Highlights include:

-- **Global Styling:** Setting default styles, defining color palettes, and ensuring cross-browser compatibility.

-- **Page-specific Styling:** Customizing styles for different sections of the app, such as recipe cards, search results, and navigation menus.
+Materialize framework provides the majority of the CSS although some custom parts are added like the background image.

 #### JavaScript Functionality